 3. “Light” financial planning

 Many of the roboadvisors will establish an asset allocation based on a series of question, which I consider “light” financial planning.
-It's not an all inclusive process but it's a way for them to codify their approach in an automated fashion so that you can capture some of that expertise without paying through the nose.
+It's not an all-inclusive process but it's a way for them to codify their approach in an automated fashion so that you can capture some of that expertise without paying through the nose.

 Financial planning is not rocket science and you can build a financial plan without a professional financial planner.
 For many people and situations, it's not unlike doing your taxes with TurboTax.

 If you are just starting out and have $2,000 you want to put to work, paying someone $200 an hour to come up with a full plan chops a solid 10% of your nest egg right off the bat.
 A plan is important but a robo-advisor can get you invested (and more importantly, saving towards something) and that's literally more than half the battle.
-The number one reason why people aren't prepared for retirement is because they simply are not saving enough.
+The number one reason why people aren't prepared for retirement is that they simply are not saving enough.

 4. Low or No Minimums